A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Discrete Gaussian Distribution

 \section{Discrete Gaussian Distribution}

 Discrete Gaussian distribution is an important ingredient in the provable security of lattice-based cryptosystems.
-It was first employed by \citet{micciancio07worst} in order to improve the hardness of \citeauthor{ajtai1996generating}'s SIS problem by reducing the gaps in the approximated lattice problems.
-The technique was then widely adopted by subsequent lattice-based works to obtain provable security, for example, the learning with error (LWE) and ring learning with error (RLWE) problems.
-This discrete distribution behaves in a similar fashion as the continuous Gaussian, but with a discrete lattice support.
-In this section, we will discuss some essential properties of discrete Gaussian distribution and how it is used to simplify and strengthen the hardness proof of SIS.
+The distribution behaves in a similar fashion as the continuous Gaussian distribution, but with a discrete lattice support.
+The technique was first employed in \citet{micciancio07worst} to improve the hardness proof certain lattice-based problems.
+More precisely, it was used to reduce the approximation factors to nearly linear in $n$ (i.e., $\Tilde{O}(n))$ of the lattice problems in \citeauthor{ajtai1996generating}'s SIS hardness proof.
+After being proved as a useful and efficient standalone mathematical tool, this sampling technique was then widely adopted by subsequent works to demonstrate the hardness of certain lattice-based problems, including the popular learning with error (LWE) and ring learning with error (RLWE) problems.
+This section is primarily based on \cite{micciancio07worst}.
+We will discuss some essential properties of the discrete Gaussian distribution and how such a distribution can be used to simplify and strengthen the hardness proof of SIS in the preceding section.